athenareissis1/3DVAE-SwapDisentangled/README.md

 # Age Disentangled Variational Autoencoder for Age Progression of Normal Subjects

 ## Installation

-After cloning the repo open a terminal and go to the project directory.
+After installing Miniconda and cloning the repo open a terminal and go to the project directory.

 Change the permissions of install_env.sh by running `chmod +x ./install_env.sh` and run it with: